ethanteng/launchpad-stats/README.md

 # launchpad-stats
-Example of usage:
+Example of how to use this script:

-python ./launchpad_stats.py gridcoin gridcoin-stable gridcoinresearch 4.0.6.0-45~ubuntu19.10.1
+`python ./launchpad_stats.py gridcoin gridcoin-stable gridcoinresearch 4.0.6.0-45~ubuntu19.10.1`